FAIRmat-NFDI/nomad-simulations/docs/normalize.md

 The `normalize` interface accepts an optional `logger` variable, via which it can store _info_, _warning_, or _error_ messages. <!-- add link to other docs -->
 When `logger` is left `None`, NOMAD will provide its own logger.
-The advantage of providing you own `logger` comes from customization and labelling of code portions.
+The advantage of providing your own `logger` comes from customization and labelling of code portions.

 ## Cross-referencing between Sections